RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 Big Air...RSR EVO Closed Loop EFI (Discontinued)

-Note: Everything is Fly-By-Wire these days so we are discontinuing the above after more than 28 years of maching castings, butterflies and shafts as well other items.
+Note: Everything is Fly-By-Wire these days so we are discontinuing the above after more than 28 years of machining castings, butterflies and shafts as well other items.

 We have a completely integrated inlet system with a 56mm (2 3/16") throttle body with integral stepper motor Idle By-Pass, and ball bearing shaft support with shaft seals.
 Combine this with a full 1/2" fuel by-pass fuel rail and port injection in either 2 bar or 3 bar systems with up to 6400cc/min delivery capability and you have the ultimate turbo package.
 Fully engineered and proven.